 Salaams Everyone!
 Today, I’m sad because I lost my cook Abdul Rahim, last year.
 He died exactly one month after my father last year on on Friday, March 22nd 2020.
-He took care of all the guests who kept coming for afsose for my father.
-Then he also joined him in heaven.
+He took care of all the guests who kept coming for afsose and condolences for my father.
+Then he left our world too.

 Joined me in 1999:

 When my husband passed away, in 2012, Abdul Rahim saw my financial dilemma. so, when I tried to give him his pay, he refused to take it.
 ‘I don’t need it.’
-It took me a lot of effort to convince him that his family needs no income.
+It took a lot of effort to convince him to take it.

 Parties for up to seventy people wasn’t an issue for him.
 He could easily handle anything.
 Once my Nighat Chachi asked me for recipe of his amazing Chinese rolls, I said, ‘open my kitchen door, say, ‘Chinese rolls,’ and it will be ready!’
 She said, ‘you don’t want to share the recipe, I’ll ask him myself’.
 I said, ‘fine’.

 She soon returned from my kitchen.
 Rahims’ speech was a bit slurred, so no one could understand him!
-She laughed and agreed.
+She laughed and agreed with me.

 Always refused, but complied: